LOADING ...

 Phyllis: You what I mean?

-I mean, well . . .
+Don: I mean, . . .

-Phyllis: It's, hotness.
+It's, it's hotness.

-Phyllis: It used to be very, it was really nice and quiet in this place, that's why I came here, because of the feeling like, like a place to get away from things, and now what's going on, it's like all noise and . . .
-I know, it doesn't . . . wherever you go nowadays it's the same thing, all these guys they're so disgusting, I can't stand it . . .
+Phyllis: It used to be very, it was really nice and quiet in this place, that's why I came here, because of the feeling like, a place to get away from things, and now what's going on, it's like all noise and . . .
+I don't know, it doesn't . . . wherever you go nowadays it's the same thing, all these guys they're so disgusting, I can't stand it . . .

-Don: Look, anybody . . . anybody here?
+Don: Look, anybody . . . sitting here?

 Phyllis: No!
 Go ahead, sit down!

-Don: Thanks. drinking this beer in here?
+Thanks.
+Anybody drinking this beer in here?

-My name is Biff Debris.
+Don: My name is Debris.

 Phyllis: Oh, hi!
 Flieschman.

-Don: How do?
+How d'you do?

 Phyllis: So and uh, name is Biff Debris.